Home Movies season 1

 The first season of the animated sitcom Home Movies originally began airing in the United States on the television network UPN from April 26 to May 24, 1999, and on Cartoon Network from September 2 to October 7, 2001.
 The pilot episode was titled, "Get Away From My Mom."
-Co-creators Brendon Small and Loren Bouchard, along with Tom Sydner, served as writers, executive producers, and directors for the season.
-The season utilized Sydner's signature "squigglevision" animation style, though it would change to a more "conventional" flash-animated style for the subsequent three seasons.
+Co-creators Brendon Small and Loren Bouchard, along with Tom Snyder, served as writers, executive producers, and directors for the season.
+The season utilized Snyder's signature "squigglevision" animation style, though it would change to a more "conventional" flash-animated style for the subsequent three seasons.

 The series follows the adventures of 8-year-old Brendon Small, who writes, directs, and stars in homemade film productions that he creates with his friends Melissa Robbins and Jason Penopolis.
 Brendon and Melissa's soccer coach, John McGuirk, is a short-tempered and selfish alcoholic who constantly gives Brendon and Melissa bad or morally bankrupt advice.
 Brendon's mother, Paula, meanwhile, is divorced and juggling her children, her job as a creative writing teacher, and her romantic life.